Jan Olav Johannessen, M.D., Ph.D.

 Early bird fee deadline

-Authors will be informed of the time slot of their presentations
+Authors will be informed of the time slot of their presentation in the program

 Information about the Social Programme will be announced soon.

 - Combining different ways of understanding.

 De Doelen is a highly-acclaimed concert hall and state-of-the-art congress centre.
 De Doelen is the largest of its kind in the Netherlands with regard to the combination of these two functions.
 Located in the Mauritskwartier district of Rotterdam, de Doelen welcomes visitors to large international congresses for both intimate and large symposiums, catering for 100 up to 3000 people.